 During the search process, both the L-Search and S-Search are explored in roughly alternating manner.
 In each round, L-Search or S-Search evaluates a number of points in the space and collects the runtime profile.
-This is co-ordinated by a steering module which keeps adjusting its decision according to runtime profile.
+This is coordinated by a steering module which keeps adjusting its decision according to runtime profile, as the pseudo code in Figure 2 demonstrates.
+Budget, Lbudget and Sbudget are compiler configuration constants.
+In the prototype, Budget is the number of iteration the heuristic search plans to take before stop.
+It is set 100 as explained later in Experimental Results.